flintlib/flint/doc/source/ca.rst

     For the purposes of this function, only nontrivial cyclotomic fields count; the return value is 0 if *x* is represented as a rational number.

+.. function:: int ca_is_generic_elem(const ca_t x, ca_ctx_t ctx)

+    Returns whether *x* is represented as a generic field element;
+    i.e. it is not a special value, not represented as an element of the rational field, and not represented as an element of a univariate algebraic number field.

 Value predicates